USS Towers: 1960s

 On 6 August 1966, Towers directed an HU-16 helicopter to the site of a downed aviator some 69 miles from the ship.
-The next day, Towers directed another HU-16 to a spot behind the enemy-held island of Cac Ba, where two Air Force men had bailed out.
+The next day, Towers directed another HU-16 to a spot behind the enemy-held island of Cat Ba, where two Air Force men had bailed out.
 The helicopter successfully rescued them from behind communist lines.
 In the next two weeks, the ship participated in two more rescues—picking up two more Air Force pilots in one and a Navy flyer in the other.

 Towers' most daring rescue came on the last day of her tour on the SARA station.
 On 31 August 1966, a Navy plane was hit by antiaircraft fire over Haiphong, and the pilot bailed out of his doomed aircraft directly over the enemy harbor.
 As he floated down under his parachute to face what seemed certain capture, Towers and closed to within visual range of Haiphong harbor.
 Then King's helicopter sped in under the guidance of Towers experienced controllers and picked up the pilot, whisking him out of danger from beneath the enemy's very nose.

 After a brief rest and recreation period, Towers returned to the SAR station again on 1 October 1966.
 However, flying weather turned out to be poorer at this time of year, and air operations were sharply curtailed.
 Hence, Towers spent much of her time patrolling the Gulf of Tonkin.

 Sailing for home on 21 November 1966, Towers departed Yokosuka and ran into heavy seas while en route to the west coast, suffering minor storm damage before she arrived at her home port on 3 December.
 After operations at sea from January 1967 to mid-March, Towers underwent a major overhaul at Hunters' Point Naval Shipyard from 14 April to 19 October.
 The guided missile destroyer then operated out of San Diego through the spring of 1968.